 Spiritual Healing – Playing for healing can be for physical healing or to repair emotional healing.
 Treat the flute as a cell phone to the Spirit.
 Low notes are you speaking or I should say expressing your feelings to the Spirit.
 Whatever the high notes are played, is the Spirit speaking back to you.
 Put NO thought into what you are playing and you will soon discover a greater awareness of the Spirit within you.

 It is my opinion that listening and/or playing the flute lulls and quiets the mind.
 Often the mind will say, “Give me something more interesting to evaluate.”
 In that bit of calm the essence of our true ethereal identity reveals itself.
-If you would like to view the benefits of playing and listening to North American wood flutes, check out this study by Clint Goss.
+If you would like to view the benefits of playing and listening to North American wood flutes, check out our information about healing and the Native American flute.

 How is a sevenwinds flute unique?